 BY LISA DEBENEDICTIS

-Today marks the first day of Women’s History Month, so we decided to round up some of our favorite ladies, past and present, who have made an impact on the development and betterment of cities worldwide.
+In honor of International Women's Day, we decided to round up some of our favorite ladies, past and present, who have made an impact on the development and betterment of cities worldwide.
 From architects to urbanists to artists, these women’s ideas and actions have shaped the skylines we know and love today.

 The temple of Deir el-Bahri in Thebes was one of the building projects overseen by Hatshepsut during her rule.
 Image courtesy of ancient-origins.net.